Crownucopia

 Fostered lasting relationships between residents and brands, offering education on product use and quick hair styling demonstrations.

-For our second annual Crownucopia, we’re building on last year’s success with expanded goals:
+For our second annual Crownucopia, we build on last year’s success.

-Include special guest appearances, including Atlanta Falcons players, to inspire and uplift.
+Included special guest appearances, including Atlanta Falcons cheerleaders and Freddie the Falcon

 How It Works